 Exploring ways to adapt for future seasonal downtimes

 To summarize, slow sign-ups aren’t necessarily a problem.
 They can mean that your sales process takes into account more qualified leads, bigger deals, and the longevity of your subscribers.
-On the other hand, if a low SaaS conversion rate is seriously getting in the way of cash flow and growth, then it’s time to take a closer look at your sales process, product-market fit, and marketing strategy to see if you can more closely align with what your customers are looking for.
+However, if your low conversion rate is seriously getting in the way of cash flow and growth, then it’s a good idea to explore product improvements as well as sales and marketing strategies that help you align better with what your customers are looking for.